 Awarded with 92 Michelin Star restaurants, Kyoto is ranked second in terms of having the most Michelin Stars in any city in the world, only after Tokyo.
 Visitors are bound to have extraordinary gastronomic experiences.
 Just don’t forget the small local establishments known for their seasonal confectioneries and Uji Matcha green tea treats!

 Luxury Hotel: Four Seasons Hotel Kyoto

 Photo of the Hotel’s Premier Room – Garden View.
 Courtesy of the Four Seasons Hotel Kyoto

-Four Seasons Hotel Kyoto is in a central location at the foot of Higashiyama Mountain which leads to numerous temples, as well as shrines, and is also in close proximity to the Kiyomizu-dera Temple, Kyoto National Museum, and just a 10-15 minute drive away from the Kyoto Train Station.
-With its serene location, the hotel is also home to a historic ornamental lake filled with koi carp that creates a zen and peaceful environment for guests to come home to after the copious amount of walking endured whilst exploring the city.
+Four Seasons Hotel Kyoto is in a central location at the foot of Higashiyama Mountain which leads to numerous temples and shrines.
+The hotel is also in close proximity to the Kiyomizu-dera Temple, Kyoto National Museum, and just a 10-15 minute drive away from the Kyoto Train Station.
+With its serene location, the hotel is also home to a historic ornamental lake filled with koi carp that creates a zen and peaceful environment for guests to come home to after exploring the city.

 All 180 rooms within this property are modernly decorated with Japanese touches including hand-painted panels, Fusama screen doors, and Nishijin textile cushions.
 Guests are also guaranteed a great night’s sleep by requesting for plush, signature, or firm mattress toppers to suit their personal requirements.